processone/docs.ejabberd.im/content/admin/guide/index.md

 node managing a set of rooms goes down, the rooms disappear and they will be recreated on an available node on first connection attempt.

-If the global option `domain_balancing` is set to `broadcast` (see section [domainlb]), then the rooms exist on all nodes of the cluster at the same time.
-It means that all messages published on one instance of a room are broadcasted to the instances of the same rooms on all clusters.
-To avoid useless traffic, this broadcast is limited to non empty room instances.

 Module options:

 `host: HostName`